 Embrace those wild west vibes with a stay at the C Punch Inn & Casino, situated on a fully operational cattle ranch and alfalfa farm.
 Relax in the nicely appointed rooms, grab a bite at the Black Rock Grill, or entertain the family inside the game room.
 The Cadillac Inn is budget friendly and plenty comfortable, too.
 If you’re looking for a more off-the-grid getaway, consider the Old Pioneer Garden Country Inn in Unionville, just a half mile away from Mark Twain’s former mining residence.
 You’ll feel like you traveled back to a simpler time that serves up a killer farm-fresh breakfast and all-to-yourself views.

 Dig into deliciousness at Temptations, where you won’t be able to resist coffee drinks like the Snickers, Maui Mocha, or Red Hot Latte.
 Fresh sandwiches, paninis, and soups are available as well, along with 18 flavors of ice cream.
-Over at the Cowpoke Café, hearty American comfort food is the name of the game – think steak and eggs, juicy burgers, and homemade dessert.
+Over at Dora’s Smokehouse and BBQ, delicious barbeque and meats smoked on-site are the stars of the show – think ribs, pulled pork, and BBQ chicken, plus burgers and big breakfast plates.

 Gold Diggers Saloon & Grubhouse is “open most days most of the time” near Rye Patch State Recreation Area, offering deli eats and pizza in addition to whole pig roasts on select dates.
 And if you’re closer to Imlay or Unionville, Star Point Trading Post & RV Park serves breakfast, lunch, and early dinner (think create-your-own omelets and chicken fried steak), along with a convenience store and playground.